autoplot/documentation/javadoc/org/das2/dataset/SimpleTableDataSet.md

-# org.das2.dataset.SimpleTableDataSetoptimized TableDataSet where only 1-table data set is supported,
+# org.das2.dataset.SimpleTableDataSet

- and is backed by a 1-D array.
+optimized TableDataSet where only 1-table data set is supported, and is backed by a 1-D array.
 This is to house the result of the rebin method used for spectrograms.

-SimpleTableDataSet( double[] x, double[] y, double[] z, Units xunits, Units yunits, Units zunits )
+# SimpleTableDataSet( double[] x, double[] y, double[] z, Units xunits, Units yunits, Units zunits )

-SimpleTableDataSet( double[] x, double[] y, double[] z, Units xunits, Units yunits, Units zunits, String planeName, org.das2.dataset.TableDataSet planeData )
+# SimpleTableDataSet( double[] x, double[] y, double[] z, Units xunits, Units yunits, Units zunits, String planeName, org.das2.dataset.TableDataSet planeData )

 ***